Attention Overlap Is Responsible for The Entity Missing Problem in Text-to-image Diffusion Models!: Conclusion

 \section{Conclusion}

 Through this work, we conducted a comprehensive study of the entity missing problem, a critical compositional generation failure mode in T2I diffusion models.
 By investigating three hypothetical sources of the problem through the lens of cross-attention mechanisms - attention intensity, attention spread, and attention overlap - we identified the crucial role that overlap between attention maps of entities play in the entity missing problem.
 Building upon this insight, we proposed four overlap-based loss functions: $IoU$, $D_{CoM}$, $D_{KL}$, and $CC$, which can be applied over the latent embedding as training-free approaches to mitigate the entity missing issue during denoising process.
 Extensive experiments on a diverse set of prompts from our proposed dataset COCO-Comp to free-style COCO captions and well-known compositional benchmarks T2I-Compbench and HRS-Bench, which all together span various linguistic structures and entity counts, demonstrated that our proposed methods significantly outperform state-of-the-art baselines in faithfully generating entities, as measured by commonly-used evaluation metrics such as human evaluation, visual question answering (VQA), image captioning score, and CLIP similarity.
 These results suggest that attention overlap is a primary factor contributing to the entity missing problem in T2I diffusion models.
 We also evaluate the quality and naturalness of the images generated by our overlap-based methods using the FID score, Coverage, and Density metrics.
 All metrics indicate that the degradation in quality and diversity is negligible.
 Furthermore, qualitative results suggest that the application of overlap-based loss functions during the denoising steps does not introduce undesirable biases, such as unnecessary and unnatural spatial distances between entities.
 While there are limitations to the proposed method (Appendix \ref{app_sec:limitation}), the proposed overlap-based loss functions provide an effective and flexible plug-and-play framework for addressing the entity missing problem without the need for expensive fine-tuning or retraining of the model.
+Furthermore, our experiments indicated that the exclusive enhancement of entity preservation can contribute to the alleviation of other challenges in compositional generation, such as incorrect attribute binding, incorrect spatial relationship, and issues related to numeracy.
 We believe this work paves the way for further research into training-free approaches for enhancing the compositional generation capabilities of T2I diffusion models, ultimately leading to more reliable and semantically coherent image synthesis.

 \begin{Large} \textbf{Appendix} \end{Large}